The effective management of risk is integral to delivering our strategy

 Commentary

-During 2023, we again assessed the physical and transitional risks and opportunities associated with climate change detailed in the Annual Report.
+During 2024, we again assessed the physical and transitional risks and opportunities associated with climate change.

 While our assessment to date does not indicate that climate change will have a material adverse impact on the Group’s business model given the commodity mix underlying our portfolio, the assessment is an iterative process, as assumptions relating to both the physical and transitional impacts are refined.
 As a result, we continue to classify climate change as an emerging risk.